Decembrist revolt: At Senate Square

 For hours, there was a stand-off between the 3,000 rebels and the 9,000 loyal troops stationed outside the Senate building, with some desultory shooting from the rebel side.
 A vast crowd of civilian on-lookers began fraternizing with the rebels but did not join the action.
 Eventually, Nicholas (the new tsar) appeared in person at the square and sent Count Mikhail Miloradovich to parley with the rebels.
 Miloradovich was fatally shot in the back by Pyotr Kakhovsky while delivering a public address, then stabbed by Yevgeny Obolensky.
 At the same time, a rebelling squad of grenadiers, led by Lieutenant Nikolay Panov, entered the Winter Palace but failed to seize it and retreated.

 After spending most of the day in fruitless attempts to parley with the rebel force, Nicholas ordered a cavalry charge by Her Sovereign Majesty Empress Maria Theodorovna's Chevalier Guard Regiment that slipped on the icy cobbles and retired in disorder.
 Eventually, at the end of the day, Nicholas ordered three artillery pieces to open fire with grapeshot ammunition to devastating effect.
 To avoid the slaughter, the rebels broke and ran.
 Some attempted to regroup on the frozen surface of the river Neva to the north.
 However, they were targeted by the artillery and suffered many casualties.
 As the ice was broken by the cannon fire, many sank.
 The revolt in the north came to an end.
 There was a rumor that during the nighttime, police and loyal army units were detached to clean the city and the Neva river, as many of the dead, dying, and wounded had been cast into it.

+In Ukraine

+The Southern Society, which included members of the Union of Welfare and the Society of United Slavs, was dominated by army officers and landowners from the regions of Left-bank and Southern Ukraine, Sloboda Ukraine and Volhynia.
+Unlike the Union of Welfare, which was indifferent to Ukrainian autonomist ideas, the latter organization promoted the vision of a democratic federation of Slavic peoples based on equal rights for each nation.
+Both groups merged into the Southern Society's Vasylkiv council in September 1825.
+A united action co-ordinated with the Northern Society was initially planned for 1826, but the death of Alexander I accelerated the process.
+On 10 January 1826 (O.S.
+29 December 1825) Chernigov Regiment, headed by Sergey Muravyov-Apostol, rose up against the authorities, but in 5 days the revolt was defeated, with over 3,000 people connected to it being put under arrest.
+The leaders of the uprising were hanged and ordinary participants exiled to Siberia.